Sonora27/syriatel_churn_classification_analysis/readme.md

 ## Data

 For my analysis, I utilized a dataset that was given to me by SyriaTel on their customer churn data.
 This dataset had 3,333 observations and 20 features.
-After performing data cleaning, statistical testing, and modeling, I was able to pair this down to 13 features.
+After performing data cleaning, statistical testing, and modeling, I was able to pare this down to 13 features.

 ## Statistical Tests